Shashank-Ojha/assignment1-basics/README.md

 To connect your implementation to the tests, complete the functions in [./tests/adapters.py](./tests/adapters.py).

+Note that "-" in the unit test output means that was in the ground truth but not in your version.
+Similarly "+" means it was in your version but not in the ground truth.

 ### Download data
 Download the TinyStories data and a subsample of OpenWebText